se-edu/se-book/codeQuality/maximiseReadability/basic/avoidDeepNesting/text.md

 <div id="body">

->If you need more than 3 levels of indentation, you're screwed anyway, and should fix your program. <sub>--Linux 1.3.53 CodingStyle</sub>
+>If you need more than 3 levels of indentation, you're screwed anyway, and should fix your program. <sub>--Linux 1.3.53 Coding Style</sub>

 In particular, avoid [_arrowhead_ style code](https://blog.codinghorror.com/flattening-arrow-code/).